2017 - Reading Popular Culture

 Readings from significant books written for children, selected primarily for literary quality.
 Some attention will be given to the historic evolution of "Children's Literature" as a separate class, but the principal aim of the course will be to consider the nature and development of the two major genres: nonsense verse and romance.
 2 lecture hours, 1tutorial hour.
 1.0 course

-In this course, students participating in the Department of English and Writing Studies' Fall Theatre Production (Doctor Faustus) explore in theory and practice approaches to text in performance.
+In this course, students participating in the Department of English and Writing Studies' Fall Theatre Production (Middleton's Women Beware Women) explore in theory and practice approaches to text in performance.
 Only students working as an actor, director, stage manager, assistant stage manager, lighting, set or costume designer may enroll.
-Please note: Auditions took place April 8, 9 and 10, 2014.
+Please note: Auditions took place April 7, 8 and 9, 2015.
 Permission of the Chair of Undergraduate Studies required to enroll.
 0.5 course.

 A study of the purposes and historical origins of fantasy, and modern developments in fantasy: alternate worlds, horror or ghost stories, sword & sorcery, heroic fantasy.
 May include writers such as Tolkien, Simmons, Peake, Herbert, Beagle, Rowling.
 3 lecture hours, 0.5 course.

 |Fall 2015||2072F / 650 (Online)||J. Kelly||Syllabus tba|

 2075G - Cultures of Blood

 |Winter 2016||2075G / 001 (Evening)||A. Wenaus||Syllabus tba|

 2091G - Special Topics: The Creativity of Madness

 tba.
 3 lecture hours, 0.5 course.